Success Stories and Testimonials

 I believe a big part of my success has been due to the experiences I had at Shepherd.
 Because Shepherd is a small school, I was a part of everything that went on in the program.
 I had such a wide variety of experiences that by the time I graduated from Shepherd I was already prepared for what the music world had to throw at me.
 What I am doing now in my musical life is just an extension of what I had started doing years ago when I started Shepherd as a freshman.

 Class of 1997

 I’ve been a music education student at Shepherd since fall of 2005.
-What I learned quickly about Shepherd’s music department is that the size of the program enables the faculty to know all of their students.
+What I learned quickly about Shepherd’s School of Music is that the size of the program enables the faculty to know all of their students.
 All of my professors knew my name by the end of the first week of classes.
 Each member of the faculty is very approachable and willing to spend extra time with us if we need help.
 They care about our educational growth, the improvement of our skills, and our experiences as young adults.
-I enjoy the serious effort on the department’s part to create chances to gain experience, from weekly recitals in front of our peers to singing and playing in churches and cathedrals on the other side of the world.
+I enjoy the serious effort on the school’s part to create chances to gain experience, from weekly recitals in front of our peers to singing and playing in churches and cathedrals on the other side of the world.
 I feel that the challenge of Shepherd music is certainly preparing me for my career as a music educator.

 Class of 2009

 When I started Shepherd’s music program as piano performance major in 1999, I wasn’t really sure what I intended to do with myself after graduating, but Shepherd’s program open my eyes to worlds I didn’t know existed.